Scarecrow (DC Comics)

-The Scarecrow is a supervillain appearing in American comic books published by DC Comics.
-Created by writer Bill Finger and artist Bob Kane, the character first appeared in World's Finest Comics #3 (1941) as an adversary of the superhero Batman.
-Although the Scarecrow only made two appearances in the 1940s, he was revived by writer Gardner Fox and artist Sheldon Moldoff in Batman #189 (1967).
-The character has since become one of Batman's most enduring enemies belonging to the collective of adversaries that make up his rogues gallery.
+Scarecrow is a supervillain appearing in American comic books published by DC Comics.
+Created by writer Bill Finger and artist Sheldon Moldoff, the character first appeared in World's Finest Comics #3 (1941) as an adversary of the superhero Batman.
+Although Scarecrow only made two appearances in the 1940s, he was revived by writer Gardner Fox in Batman #189 (1967) which debuted his Fear Toxin.
+The character has since become one of Batman's most enduring enemies, belonging to the collective of adversaries that make up his rogues gallery.

-In the DC Universe, the Scarecrow is the alias of Jonathan Crane, a professor of psychology turned criminal mastermind.
+In the DC Universe, Scarecrow is the alias of Dr. Jonathan Crane, clinical psychologist and professor of psychology turned criminal mastermind.
 Abused and bullied in his youth, he becomes obsessed with fear and develops a hallucinogenic drug—dubbed "fear toxin"—to terrorize Gotham City and exploit the phobias of its protector, Batman.
-As the self-proclaimed "Master of Fear", the Scarecrow's crimes do not stem from a common desire for wealth or power, but from a sadistic pleasure in subjecting others to his experiments on the manipulation of fear.
-An outfit symbolic of his namesake with a stitched burlap mask serves as the Scarecrow's visual motif.
+As the self-proclaimed "Master of Fear", Scarecrow's crimes do not stem from a common desire for wealth or power, but from a sadistic pleasure in subjecting others to his experiments on the manipulation of fear.
+An outfit symbolic of his namesake with a stitched burlap mask serves as Scarecrow's visual motif.

 The character has been adapted in various media incarnations, having been portrayed in film by Cillian Murphy in The Dark Knight Trilogy, and in television by Charlie Tahan and David W. Thompson in Gotham, and Vincent Kartheiser in Titans.
-Henry Polic II, Jeffrey Combs, Dino Andrade, John Noble, and Robert Englund, among others, have provided the Scarecrow's voice in animation and video games.
+Henry Polic II, Jeffrey Combs, Dino Andrade, John Noble, Robert Englund, and others have provided the Scarecrow's voice in animation and video games.

 Publication history

 The Scarecrow's debut in World's Finest Comics #3 (September 1941).
-Art by Bob Kane.
+Art by Jerry Robinson.

-Batman creators Bill Finger and Bob Kane introduced the Scarecrow as a new villain in World's Finest Comics #3 (September 1941) during the Golden Age of Comic Books, in which he made only two appearances.
+Batman creators Bill Finger and Sheldon Moldoff introduced the Scarecrow as a new villain in World's Finest Comics #3 (September 1941) during the Golden Age of Comic Books, in which he made only two appearances.
 Ichabod Crane, the protagonist of Washington Irving's The Legend of Sleepy Hollow, was used as an inspiration for the character's lanky appearance as well as his alter ego, Jonathan Crane.

-Scarecrow was revived during the Silver Age of Comic Books by writer Gardner Fox and artist Sheldon Moldoff in Batman #189 (February 1967), which featured the debut of the character's signature fear-inducing hallucinogen or "fear toxin".
+Scarecrow was revived during the Silver Age of Comic Books by writer Gardner Fox in Batman #189 (February 1967), which featured the debut of the character's signature fear-inducing hallucinogen or "fear toxin" which is depicted as a bag of dust.
 The character remained relatively unchanged throughout the Bronze Age of Comic Books.

 Following the 1986 multi-title event Crisis on Infinite Earths reboot, the character's origin story is expanded on in Batman Annual #19 and the miniseries Batman/Scarecrow: Year One, with this narrative also revealing that Crane has a fear of bats.
 In 2011, as a result of The New 52 reboot, Scarecrow's origin (as well as that of various other DC characters) is once again altered, incorporating several elements that differ from the original.